wavefrontHQ/docs/pages/doc/authentication.md

    * If you've been invited to only one tenant, then you are logged in to that tenant after authentication.
    * If you've been invited to more than one tenant, you are logged in to the last tenant you logged in.
 You can switch to the other tenant(s) by selecting the tenant from the gear icon.
    * For each tenant, you have the permissions granted on that tenant.
-That means, for example, if you have the **Accounts & Groups** permission on Tenant A, you don't necessarily have that permission for Tenant B. See [permissions](permissions_overview.html) for details.
+That means, for example, if you have the **Accounts, Groups & Roles** permission on Tenant A, you don't necessarily have that permission for Tenant B. See [permissions](permissions_overview.html) for details.
    **Note:** You can have different sets of permissions on different tenants because each tenant administrator controls the permissions for that tenant for each user.

    * When you log out, the logout applies to *all* tenants.